aneldev/dynadux/doc/Middlewares.md

 All of them are optional.

 Below are the interfaces of the `before` and `after` callbacks.
-Actually they are the same as the Reducers callbacks!
+They are the same as the Reducers callbacks!
 The only difference is the `after` callback has the `initialState` prop where is the version of the state before the dispatch of the action.
 ```
 interface IDynaduxMiddlewareBeforeAPI<TState, TPayload> {